 With the Moodmetric measurement it is easy to pinpoint what factors in life are the most stressful.
 The stress level is also given on a scale from 0 to 100.
 Each day and night is presented with an easily readable chart that shows with red and purple color on a clock face when the stress is the highest.

 For myself, there is no doubt of the biggest stress factor in my life: my kids, that I love dearly.
 Leaving in the morning with the usual mess of lost things, being late etc. is easily the worst part of the day.
 The next and longer one is putting the kids to sleep.
-I am lucky not to get overly stressed of the work nor most people near me.
 This is both my personal feeling and what the Moodmetric data tells me.

 One big stress factor in life is usually manageable, especially if one sleeps well.
 Sleep deprivation makes all the negative things look worse and if one feels burdened, that should be the first thing to correct.